Understanding energy metrics

 - Higher (7% and above) — better confidence in county-level patterns.

-Coverage is low nationally (Dublin is around 2%) because BER assessments are typically required only on sale or rental, so much of the existing stock has never been assessed.
+Coverage is low nationally — Dublin is around 2%.
+BER assessments are only required on sale or rental, so most of the existing stock has never been assessed.

 Energy burden classification

-When you select a county while viewing an energy metric, the Rankings panel shows a quadrant classification based on that county's retrofit need and delivery rate relative to all 26 counties.
-Each county is ranked on two axes — retrofit need (% E–G rated) and retrofit delivery (upgrades per 1,000 households) — and placed into one of four groups:
+Select a county while viewing an energy metric and the Rankings panel shows a quadrant classification.
+It compares that county's retrofit need and delivery rate against all 26 counties.
+Each county sits on two axes — retrofit need (% E–G rated) and retrofit delivery (upgrades per 1,000 households) — and falls into one of four groups:

 - Intervention priority — high retrofit need and below-average delivery.
 The gap between need and action is largest here.